reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 }
 ```

-The application context created by `@WebMvcTest` will not pick up our `SendMoneyService` bean (which implements the `SendMoneyUseCase` interface), even though it is marked as a Spring beann with the `@Component` annotation.
-We have to provide a bean of type  `SendMoneyUseCase` ourselves, otherwise we'll get an error like this:
+The application context created by `@WebMvcTest` will not pick up our `SendMoneyService` bean (which implements the `SendMoneyUseCase` interface), even though it is marked as a Spring bean with the `@Component` annotation.
+We have to provide a bean of type  `SendMoneyUseCase` ourselves, otherwise, we'll get an error like this:

 ```
 No qualifying bean of type 'io.reflectoring.mocking.SendMoneyUseCase' available: